pieeg-club/EEGwithRaspberryPI/README.md

-# The easiest way to the neuroscience world with the shield for RaspberryPi - [PIEEG](https://www.hackerbci.com/) (website).
+# The easiest way to the neuroscience world with the shield for RaspberryPi.
 Open-source.
 [Crowdsupply](https://www.crowdsupply.com/hackerbci/pieeg)

 [![Software demonstrations](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/Supplementary%20files/fig19.bmp)](https://www.crowdsupply.com/hackerbci/pieeg)
 #### It is not medical device!!!
 And can not be used for any medical purposes!!!